ChristianVilen/multi-docker/README.md

 # multi-docker app
-This application is over complex fibonacci calculator React app.
+This application is over-complex fibonacci calculator React app.
 That utilizes docker-compose multi service launching.

 ## Tecs used
 * Docker